jameshermus/jameshermus.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
 description: Select journal publications in inverse chronological order.
+If you have trouble accessing any papers related to my work or that of my lab members feel free to email me directly.
 years: [2022, 2020, 2018]
 nav: true
 nav_order: 1